-The two things these three totally different ideologies have in common are, at the one hand the fact they all aim to abolish the sexual exploitation of women and on the other, the period in time they were thought out and entered into force.
-Both the Dutch orientation based upon legalisation/regulation and the policy of prohibition in the United States of America, became in effect in 2000 while the Swedish adapted their system of abolition a year before in 1999.
+The two things these three totally different ideologies have in common are, at the one hand the fact they all aim to abolish the sexual exploitation of women and on the other, the period in time they were thought out and into force.
+Both the Dutch entered orientation based upon legalisation/regulation and the policy of prohibition in the United States of America, became in effect in 2000 while the Swedish adapted their system of abolition a year before in 1999.
 This equals the moment the UN protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, supplementing the United Nations Convention against Transnational Organised Crime was issued and which eventually entered into force in 2003.

-In turn this has led to several prostitution paradigms which are as follows (figure 8):
+In turn this has led to several prostitution paradigms which are as follows177 (figure 8):

-PARADIGM POSSIBLE CONNOTATIONS Cuimin alication Prohibition Sex work is a social evil that should be subjected to penal measures for both the provider and buyer of sexual services Criminalisation Toleration Sex work is a necessary evil.
-The legal framework is generally silent on the legality of prostitution itself and it refrains from specifically targeting the sex worker Decriminalisation Sex work is a personal choice, and thus a private matter between consenting adults.
-Consensual relationships between sex workers and pimps, brothel owners, clients and landlords and the acts arising out of such relationships are viewed outside the purview of criminal law, while non-consensual acts (forced prostitution) are punishable Seeks to address prostitution outside the purview of criminal law by Legislation/regulation regulating prostitution through zoning, licensing and, in some cases, mandatory health checks Decriminalisation + As for 'decriminalisation' plus calls for the protection of the legal rights of Human rights approach sex workers
+PARADIGM POSSIBLE CONN OTATIONS Sex work is a social evil that should be subjected to penal Prohibition measures for both the provider and buyer of sexual Criminalisation services Cililinansacion Sex work is a necessary evil.
+The legal framework is Toleration generally silent on the legality of prostitution itself and it refrains from specifically targeting the sex worker Sex work is a personal choice, and thus a private matter between consenting adults.
+Consensual relationships between sex workers and Decriminalisation pimps, brothel owners, clients and landlords and the acts arising out of such relationships are viewed outside the purview of criminal law, while non-consensual acts (forced prostitution) are punishable Seeks to address prostitution outside the purview of criminal law by Legislation/regulation regulating prostitution through zoning, licensing and, in some cases, mandatory health checks Decriminalisation + As for 'decriminalisation' plus calls for the protection of the legal rights of Human rights approach sex workers for a longer period of time, due to the on-going debate of conceptualising 'exploitation' and 'forced' labour.